slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 ## On change and adapting

 <!--
+> *"Don’t readily ascribe to malice what can be more easily ascribed to incompetence."  -- James Akre*
+> *"What works on a small scale almost never expands to large scale."  -- Nassim Taleb*

+-- x\@omanueljoaquim] * Quem não generaliza, cai sempre nas provas anedóticas.
+Não é um erro lógico, é sobrevivência.
+-- x\@rapahelz] * Behaviors that are rewarded in the zoo are suicidal in the jungle.
-+ x@shl -- You can’t change someone.
+-- x\@shl] * You can’t change someone.
 All you can do is understand them.
-+ x@omanueljoaquim -- Quem não generaliza, cai sempre nas provas anedóticas.
-Não é um erro lógico, é sobrevivência.
-+ @Rapahelz -- Behaviors that are rewarded in the zoo are suicidal in the jungle.
-> *"Don’t readily ascribe to malice what can be more easily ascribed to incompetence."  -- James Akre*

-- when there is a problem there is an oportunity
++ when there is a problem there is an opportunity
-- grow also feels like loss
++ grow also feels like loss
-- Inertia is why a car does not stop the moment the brakes are applied.
++ Inertia is why a car does not stop the moment the brakes are applied.
-- next shot is more important than last mistake.
++ next shot is more important than last mistake.
-- regrets are especially painful when you abandon a previous plan and feel like you have to run in the other direction twice as fast to make up for lost time.
++ regrets are especially painful when you abandon a previous plan and feel like you have to run in the other direction twice as fast to make up for lost time.
-- when you hit a wrong note, it’s the next note that makes it good or bad.
++ when you hit a wrong note, it’s the next note that makes it good or bad.
 -->

 > *"Your life is tetris.
 Stop playing it like chess."